Murray Income Trust : Transaction in Own Shares | MarketScreener

 PURCHASE OF OWN ORDINARY SHARES

-On 14 September 2018, the Company purchased in the market 15,000 Ordinary shares at a price of 760.58pence per share.
+On 17 September 2018, the Company purchased in the market 22,500 Ordinary shares at a price of 759.0167 pence per share.
 These shares will be held in treasury.

 Following the transaction, the Company's share capital comprises: